surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 If I haven't given you the hint above, it would be hard to know what `1320000` represents.
 Is it a time interval or maybe a memory limit?

-The above is a simple example of a magic number.

 After a code review, this code might get changed into this:

 ```js